The Need For Speed: Rapid Refitting Techniques for Bayesian Spectral Characterization of the Gravitational Wave Background Using PTAs: Conclusions Future Prospects

 The new techniques presented in this paper will have several immediate benefits for astrophysical- and cosmological-model testing with PTA data.
 The demographics and dynamics of supermassive black-hole binary populations is encoded in the amplitude and shape of the GW characteristic strain spectrum in the PTA band.
 Our techniques offer a path to use intermediate data products (i.e., Bayesian free-spectrum posteriors) for rapid spectral parameter estimation and model selection.
 Likewise, several potential sources of early-Universe GW-background signals give rise to strain spectra that deviate from the expected form of the supermassive black-hole binary population signal, e.g., a phase transition may produce a more peaked spectrum than the power-law expected from binaries.

-While cosmological backgrounds are unlikely to be the dominant signal in the PTA band, they could contribute at a lower level.
-We plan to use our fast and flexible techniques to study milestones for PTA spectral estimation, such as what can be inferred in the near future about supermassive black-hole binary populations, and the conditions under which cosmological background signals could be inferred beneath a dominant astrophysical signal.
+We plan to use our fast and flexible techniques to study milestones for PTA spectral estimation, such as what can be inferred in the near future about SMBHB populations, and the conditions under which cosmological background signals could be inferred beneath a dominant astrophysical signal.
 Answering these questions, and developing the spectral-estimation techniques with which they are addressed, are key to illuminating the path for PTA science in the next decade.